Westgate shopping mall attack: Rescue efforts

 Goran Tomašević, Reuters chief photographer for East Africa, recorded the first few hours of the attacks in which he described extremely distressed people including children, women and men bleeding from the impact of shrapnel and gunshots.
 Abdul Yusuf Haji, son of former Defence Minister of Kenya Mohamed Yusuf Haji, on receiving text messages from his brother Noordin Yusuf Haji, an undercover anti-terrorism agent who was stuck inside the shopping center, travelled to the mall with his handgun and entered with other civilian rescuers.
 He helped rescue a mother and her three daughters, providing cover with other armed rescuers.
 Tomasevic's photos of the rescue efforts by civilians were beamed all around the world.

 Several other armed and unarmed civilians also participated in various rescues.
-An ex-SAS man, Taff Groves, a former member of the Irish Army Ranger Wing, Lorcan Byrne, an off duty member of Diplomatic Protective Services Tactical Response Unit (DPS-TRU), Peter Bach and former British Armed Forces Major Dominic Troulan helped to save lives in the immediate aftermath of the attack.
-They were working as security consultants and they raced to the Westgate mall when the militants went on the rampage.
+The British military veterans, Taff Groves (22 SAS) and Dominic Troulan, the Irish Army veteran Lorcan Byrne and the off-duty member of the Diplomatic Protective Services Tactical Response Unit Peter Bach helped to save lives in the immediate aftermath of the attack.
+All four men were working as security consultants and rushed to the mall after the militants began their attack.
 Under fire, they organised the rescue of terrified shoppers.
 There are several similarities between this rescue by civilians and members of elite forces and the rescue at Nairobi DusitD2 complex attack.
 Troulan was subsequently awarded the George Cross, Britain's highest award for civilian gallantry.

 By nightfall, the mall remained sealed off to the public while security services searched floor by floor for the gunmen, believed to still be inside with the hostages.
 People continued to trickle out from hiding places.
 The Kenyan Red Cross said on 24 September that 63 people were still missing.
 In Nairobi, daily business returned to normal; appeals replenished blood banks, and over US$650,000 was raised to support the affected families.

-Onlookers during fighting at the Westgate mall area.

 Israeli involvement

 At the time of the attacks, the mall was owned by Israelis, and at least four restaurants in the mall were owned/operated by Israelis, according to Israeli sources.
 The International Business Times stated that Kenya and Israel had a secret security pact.
-Israeli military advisers were reported to have participated in the counter-offensive against the hostage takers and to have joined in the fighting, although the Israeli Foreign Ministry refused to confirm or deny the presence of its forces.
+Israeli military advisers were reported to have participated in the counter-offensive against the hostage takers and to have joined in the fighting, although the Israeli Foreign Ministry refused to confirm or deny the involvement of its forces in the incident.
+An al-Shabaab spokesman claimed that the attackers inside Westgate had killed four "Jewish" soldiers.